 The analysis employs the Commitment to Equity (CEQ) approach to assess the impact of fiscal policy on poverty and inequality in Kenya.
 This approach is extended to examine the differential impacts of taxes and public spending on poverty and inequality related to gender and children.
 The assessment is based on a sequence of income concepts that reflect the effects of specific fiscal policy interventions, allowing for comparisons of poverty and inequality before and after these interventions (Figure 0.1).
 The analysis is based on data from the 2022 Kenya Continuous Household Survey (KCHS) and corresponding administrative records for the same year.

 The prevalence and persistence of regional disparities in poverty and inequality make the extension to regions important.
-Accordingly, this report extends the analysis to rural and urban areas as well as to Arid and Semi-Arid Lands (ASAL) and non-ASAL counties.
+Accordingly, this report extends the analysis to rural and urban areas as well as to ASAL and non-ASAL counties.
 Of the total 47 counties in Kenya, 23 are classified as ASAL.
 Out of the 23, nine are classified as arid (Baringo, Garissa, Isiolo, Mandera, Marsabit, Samburu, Tana River, Turkana and Wajir) and the remaining 14 as semi-arid (Embu, Kajiado, Kilifi, Kitui, Kwale, Laikipia, Lamu, Makueni, Meru, Narok, Nyeri, Taita Taveta, Tharaka Nithi and West Pokot).

 Extending the analysis to gender is critical, as gender equality is essential for achieving inclusive growth.
 Kenya is committed to gender equity, as enshrined in the 2010 Constitution and supporting legal frameworks.
 However, despite this commitment, evidence reveals persistent gender disparities in income, poverty, inequality, and employment, among other aspects.
 This raises a key question: how do fiscal policy actions influence gender-based differences in poverty and inequality?
 The gender analysis in this report categorizes households based on household headship, gender contributions to household income (representing intrahousehold roles and bargaining power), and a composite typology that combines income contribution with care need and domestic responsibilities.
 Incorporating a gender perspective in fiscal incidence analysis helps highlight the extent to which fiscal policies may either reinforce gender inequities or fall short in addressing them.